GeoffWilliams/geoffwilliams.me.uk/user/pages/05.Blog/06.anatomy_of_an_augeas_bug/default.md

 ```
 Which is clearly a the top level entry point into the CFG.

-What this line is saying is that the node `lns` can be rewritten *ONE* of the
+What this line is saying is that the rule `lns` can be rewritten *ONE* of the
-following nodes:
+following rules:
 * `empty`
 * `comment`
 * `includedir`